facmachado/datex/README.md

 This is intended for simple CSV file handlings.
 It can be used as a backend for tiny systems, catalogues etc., but DO NOT expect security or database rules here, although in a well-configured CGI the access to the CSV files should be protected anyway.

+For now, only two variable types are being used in the CSV file: *integer* and *string*.

 **TODOs**

  - Functions for authentication, logging and config files